Charismatic British heavyweight Dave Allen has decided against returning to the ring in the next few weeks.

 “My ears and my loved ones won’t allow it.
 So I have no tickets for either to sell and will be fighting next in 2019,” he added.

-Allen is keeping a firm eye on the current situation with the British Boxing Board of Control as his strap quest continues.
+Allen keeps a firm eye on the current situation with the British Boxing Board of Control as his strap quest continues.

 The BBBofC recently ordered a British title bout between Hughie Fury and Joe Joyce.
 Neither man is set to take that fight as Fury is tipped to vacate.